Alabama State Route 59

 State Route 59 (SR 59) is a 94 mi state highway in Baldwin and Monroe counties in the southwestern portion of the U.S. state of Alabama.
 The highway extends from Gulf Shores on the Gulf of Mexico coast to Uriah in rural southwestern Alabama.
+The route extends some 80.8 miles in Baldwin County, by far the longest mileage that any signed highway spends in a single county in Alabama.